narbulut

 2. Reconnaissance

-• Existing backup strategy (msdb.dbo.backupset, RMAN catalog).
+• The current backup strategy (msdb.dbo.backupset, RMAN catalog).

 • Backup retention period — how many days of historical backups are kept?